aaryaya/AI_Chatbot/README.md

-# AI_Chatbot
+# AI Chatbot

-## Description
+## Overview

-The AI Chatbot is a banking assistant designed to handle various customer queries related to credit and debit cards.
-It utilizes machine learning models to provide accurate and helpful responses to user inquiries.
+The AI Chatbot is a banking assistant application designed to handle a variety of customer queries related to credit cards, debit cards, accounts, etc. It uses machine learning models to understand and respond to user inputs.
+The chatbot employs both Support Vector Machine (SVM) and Random Forest Classifier models for predicting responses based on user queries.

-### Features
+## Features

-- **Support Vector Machine (SVM)**: Uses a linear kernel for classifying user queries.
+- **Support Vector Machine (SVM)**: A machine learning model that classifies user queries using a linear kernel.
-- **Random Forest Classifier**: A robust ensemble method for classifying user queries.
+- **Random Forest Classifier**: An ensemble model that uses multiple decision trees to classify user queries.
-- **TF-IDF Vectorization**: Transforms text data into numerical vectors for model training.
+- **TF-IDF Vectorization**: Converts text data into numerical vectors, capturing the importance of words in the dataset.
-- **Oversampling and Undersampling**: Addresses class imbalance in the dataset.
+- **Oversampling and Undersampling**: Techniques to balance class distribution in the training dataset.
+- **Interactive CLI Interface**: A command-line interface allowing users to interact with the chatbot.

+## Libraries Used

+- **scikit-learn**: Provides tools for machine learning including:
+  - `TfidfVectorizer` for transforming text data into numerical features.
+  - `train_test_split` for splitting the dataset into training and testing sets.
+  - `SVC` (Support Vector Classifier) for building the SVM model.
+  - `RandomForestClassifier` for building the Random Forest model.
+  - `accuracy_score` for evaluating model performance.
+- **imblearn**: Contains methods for dealing with imbalanced datasets:
+  - `RandomOverSampler` for oversampling the minority class.
+  - `RandomUnderSampler` for undersampling the majority class.
+- **termcolor**: Provides support for colored terminal output.
+- **time**: Used for adding delays and timestamps in console output.

-### Installation
+## Installation

 1. **Clone the Repository:**
    ```bash